 - 02/2022: The EU Commission presents its draft to the public, largely ignoring observations and recommendations given by the Platform on Sustainable Finance.
 Heated debates follow.

-- 07/2022: In spite of heavy criticism, the delegated act allowing for the classification of gas and nuclear power as sustainable energy sources under the taxonomy is confirmed by the European Parliament and the Council of the EU.
-EU member states Austria and Luxemburg as well as several civil society organizations declare their intention to contest the decision in court.
+- 07/2022: In spite of heavy criticism, the delegated act allowing for the classification of gas and nuclear power as sustainable energy sources under the Taxonomy is confirmed by the European Parliament and the Council of the EU.
+In October 2022, EU member state Austria with support from Luxemburg filed a lawsuit against this decision at the Eurpoean Court of Justice.
+Several civil society organizations have also declared their intention to contest the delegated act in court.

 - 10/2022: Platform on Sustainable Finance publishes final report on minimum safeguards regarding human and labor rights and recommendations on data and usability.

 - 10/2022: Public call for applications for membership in the Platform on Sustainable Finance for the 2023/24 mandate.
-Application deadline is November 9th.
+Application deadline was November 9th.

 - 01/2023: Complementary delegated act on gas and nuclear power set to enter into force.